-Yachts arriving from the Pacific can no longer clear Immigration at the Balboa Yacht Club or Flamenco Marina immigration offices, which are now classed as "Branch Offices".
+Yachts arriving from the Pacific should be aware that the Immigration offices at the Balboa Yacht Club and Flamenco Island are also classed as "Branch Offices".
 Officially that means they are not always manned and they can only administer entry to the country stamps, which are valid for 72 hours only.
 After that time you are in the country illegally, so must go first to the Port Captain and then to the central Diablo Immigration Office to obtain a visa (see Immigration for more details).

 At both Balboa and Cristobal (Colon), arriving yachts may be boarded by Panamanian officials.
 At Cristobal they may complete all the initial clearance formalities.
 When the captain goes ashore to complete clearance procedures, all others must remain on board until clearance is complete.
 Cruisers report that the Colon Authorities are by far the most strict and "by the book" in all of Panama.
 If possible, it is recommended that clearance and obtaining a cruising permit is carried out elsewhere, before arrival in Colon.